 Since early 1996 when the Vermont Manufacturing Extension Center (VMEC) first opened its doors, our not-for-profit Center has been assisting manufacturing companies from all industries across Vermont.
 VMEC has assisted more than 895 of Vermont’s approximately 1,200 mostly small- and medium-size manufacturers solve problems, improve their economic competitiveness, grow through innovation, and enhance their technological capabilities.
 The results have included documented higher profits, savings in time and money, investments in physical and human capital, and the creation and retention of higher-paying manufacturing jobs with good benefits – all significantly enhancing our local, state and national economies.

 VMEC is results and impact-driven.
 We are the official representative of the MEP National Network in Vermont.
-The Center’s performance “report card” is not financial profits, but results with measureable client impact.
+The Center’s performance “report card” is not financial profits, but results with measurable client impact.

 Since 1996, NIST MEP has used an independent third-party organization to conduct surveys of VMEC clients, plus those of all other affiliated MEP Centers.
 NIST MEP also conducts other episodic studies to evaluate the national system’s impact and corroborate and complement survey results.